 Over 6500 hectares of sea grass have been lost from Adelaide’s coastal waters since 1949.
 This has had a negative impact on the environmental, community and economic values associated with St Vincent Gulf.
 Excess nutrients and turbidity (cloudy water due to suspended particles) were identified as the main causes of this loss.
 Nutrient inputs have now been significantly reduced and so the primary barrier to sea grass restoration is the input of sediment, particularly fine sediment.

-When developing the decision support framework, the team will:
+In developing the decision support framework, the team has:

-• consider the effectiveness of different interventions, with a focus on known interventions rather than new interventions
+• considered the effectiveness of different interventions, with a focus on known interventions rather than new interventions

-• synthesise existing information on sources of fine sediment to the Gulf
+• synthesised existing information on sources of fine sediment to the Gulf

-• consider opportunities for co-investment across local and state government.
+• considered opportunities for co-investment across local and state government.